qwiklabs-04/horizon-sdv/docs/workloads/android/environment/cf_instance_template.md

 VM instances are expensive so it is advisable to define the maximum amount of time to run the instance before it will automatically be terminated.
 This avoids leaving expensive instances in running state and consuming resources.

 User may disable by setting the value to 0, but they must be aware of any costs that they may incur to their project.
 Setting to 0 is useful when creating development test instances so users can connect directly to the VM instance.

+### `JAVA_VERSION`

+Specify the version of Java to install (`openjdk-17-jdk-headless`).

+Must be OpenJDK and headless to avoid installation issues with various operating system versions.

 ### `OS_VERSION`